July 1st E-Bike Law: What Changed, In Which States

 The New Jersey change is real and it is severe.
 Before S4834/A6235, New Jersey used the three-class framework (Class 1 pedal-assist to 20 mph, Class 2 throttle to 20 mph, Class 3 pedal-assist to 28 mph) and treated e-bikes as bicycles — no license, no registration, no insurance.
 That is now gone.

-Under the new rule, every e-bike in New Jersey is a "motorized bicycle."
-A rider 17 or older needs a full New Jersey driver license.
-A rider 15 or 16 needs a motorized-bicycle license.
-Every e-bike must be registered with the NJ MVC and carry liability insurance.
-E-bikes capable of exceeding 28 mph are banned from public roads entirely.
+Under the new rule, New Jersey splits e-bikes by how assistance is delivered rather than by class label.
+A pedal-assist-only bike whose motor cuts out at 20 mph is a "low-speed electric bicycle" — it must be registered and its rider licensed, but it needs no insurance.
+Anything with a throttle, or that assists between 21 and 28 mph, is a "motorized bicycle" — registration, licence and liability insurance all apply.
+A rider 17 or older can use a full New Jersey driver license; a rider 15 or 16 needs the dedicated licence.
+Devices capable of exceeding 28 mph fall outside both categories and are regulated as motorcycles.
 The statute was signed by Governor Murphy on January 19, 2026, and the MVC's enforcement start date was July 19, 2026 — which is why the "July 1" chatter is close but not exact.

 New Jersey is now an outlier.
 It is the first state since Massachusetts codified its custom Class 1/2-only regime to move backward from the federal three-class model.